 - Three letters of recommendation, including one from the research mentor that comments primarily about the candidate’s potential for a career as an independent basic scientist

 Trainees complete the clinical training required by the American Board of Pathology for board eligibility in clinical or anatomic pathology during the first three years of training.
 During this period, trainees also initiate their research programs.
-Mentorship is crucial to the PSTP, which therefore includes collaborative assessment of research training mentors and experiences through regular updates to the PSTP Committee.
+Mentorship is crucial to the PSTP, which includes collaborative assessment of research training mentors and experiences through regular updates to the PSTP committee.
 The goal is to tailor the training experience to foster the development of uniquely trained individuals who will work at the forefront of biomedical science.

 Trainees are guaranteed salary support for three clinical training years and up to three postdoctoral training years.
 This salary support follows the established post-graduate clinical training salaries for the three clinical years.
 Trainees receive $3,000 during the first year for the purchase of a computer and software.
-During the second and third clinical years trainees receive up to $1,500 per year to attend research conferences.
+During the second and third clinical years, trainees receive up to $1,500 per year to attend research conferences.
 During the postdoctoral training years, trainees receive a salary supplement of $15,000 per year in addition to the PGY salary.
 In addition, senior trainees are considered for promotion to Instructor.

 Senior trainees are encouraged to obtain additional funding to facilitate their ultimate transition to their first academic position.
 Funding sources include K08 and private foundation grants, such as the Burroughs Wellcome Award.
 The PSTP has an excellent track record of trainees competing successfully for both K08 and Burroughs Wellcome Awards.
 For those trainees who show exceptional progress in their research, applications for R01 or R21 awards will be considered.

-- PSTP Coordinator: Ann Winn
+- PSTP coordinator: Ann Winn, firstname.lastname@example.org